smurphos/cinnamox-gtk-theme/README.md

 sudo apt install libgdk-pixbuf2.0-dev libxml2-utils gtk2-engines-murrine librsvg2-bin
 ```

-`sassc>=3.4` is available in the Ubuntu repos for version 17.10 'artful' and later.
+`sassc>=3.4` & `libsass0>=3.4` are available in the Ubuntu repos for version 17.10 'artful' and later.
 Ubuntu 17.10+ and Linux Mint 19+  enter this command into a terminal to install.
 ```
-sudo apt install sassc
+sudo apt install sassc libsass0
 ```

-Ubuntu 16.04 and Mint 18.x users can download the `libsass0` and `sassc` deb packages appropriate for their architecture from the Ubuntu website.
-I have successfully installed the bionic versions available from the links below on a Linux Mint 18 AMD64 machine. `libsass0` must be installed first.
+Ubuntu 16.04 and Mint 18.x users can download the required `libsass0` and `sassc` deb packages appropriate for their architecture from the Ubuntu website.
+I have successfully installed the bionic versions available from the links below on a Linux Mint 18 AMD64 machine. `libsass0` should be installed first.
+Please disregard any warning about the `libsass0` version being newer than the xenial repo version.

 [bionic libsass0](https://packages.ubuntu.com/bionic/libsass0)